gpadolina/TimeSeries-notes/TimeSeriesGraphics.md

 #### Seasonal
 A seasonal pattern occurs when a time series is affected by seasonal factors such as the time of the year or the day of the week.
 Seasonality is always of a fixed and known frequency.
+#### Cyclic
+A cycle occurs when the data exhibit rises and falls that are not of a fixed frequency.
+These fluctuations are usually due to economic conditions, and are often related to the "business cycle."
+The duration of these fluctuations is usually at least 2 years.